Trekking route from Everest base camp tent area to advanced base camp

 Everest base camp advance camp high altitude hike

-The trekking distance from Everest Base Camp to Qianjin Camp is about 28 kilometers.
-Although the journey is relatively short, the daily travel distance is limited because the altitude rises from 5,200 meters to 6,400 meters.
+The trek from Everest Base Camp to Qianjin Camp is approximately 28 kilometres.
+Despite its brevity, the daily travel distance is restricted due to the altitude increase from 5,200 meters to 6,400 meters.

-D1: From Mount Everest Base Camp tent camp (5200 meters) to 5500 meters East Rongbuk Glacier C1 camp, 5 kilometers, it takes about 5-7 hours.
+D1: From Mount Everest Base Camp tent camp (5200 meters) to 5500 meters East Rongbuk Glacier C1 camp, 5 kilometres, it takes about 5-7 hours.

-D2: Traveling from C1 camp to the intermediate camp (intermediate camp) at an altitude of 5800 meters, 6 kilometers, takes about 6-7 hours.
+D2: Traveling from C1 camp to the intermediate camp (intermediate camp) at an altitude of 5800 meters, 6 kilometres, takes about 6-7 hours.

-D3: From the transit camp to the C2 camp at an altitude of 6,100 meters, 5 kilometers, it takes about 6 hours, and you can enjoy the Rongbuk Glacier along the way
+D3: From the transit camp to the C2 camp at an altitude of 6,100 meters, 5 kilometres, it takes about 6 hours, and you can enjoy the Rongbuk Glacier along the way

 D4: From C2 camp to advance camp at an altitude of 6,400 meters and then back to C2 camp.